How to Fix “Issues With Broken Internal JavaScript and CSS Files”?

 Finally, go back to SEMrush and run another audit on your site.
 This will confirm whether all issues with broken internal JavaScript and CSS files have been resolved.
 Ideally, those errors should no longer appear in your report.

-In simple terms, fixing broken JavaScript and CSS files keeps your site looking good, and working well, and makes sure people can find you.
+In simple terms, fixing broken JavaScript and CSS files keeps your site looking good, working well, and ensures people can find you.
 It’s a bit of work, but it’s totally worth it for a smooth-running, successful website.
+If you’re looking to take your site’s performance to the next level, consider our comprehensive SEO services.
+Our team specializes in technical optimization, keyword research, and other essential strategies to enhance your online presence and drive more traffic to your site.

 Share a post